isomerpages/moe-victoriajc/_learn-like-a-victorian/Talent Development Programme/Humanities Scholarship & Programme (HSP).md

 ### Terms and Conditions

-Besides offering General, a Mother Tongue Language (MTL) (students offering Mother Tongue Language and Literature (MTLL) need not offer Mother Tongue Language (MTL)) and Project Work at H1 level, Humanities scholars on the GCE A-Level track must **offer H2 Literature in English** and a **second H2 Humanities** subject chosen from China Studies, Economics, Geography and History.
+Besides offering General Paper, a Mother Tongue Language (MTL) (students offering Mother Tongue Language and Literature (MTLL) need not offer Mother Tongue Language (MTL)) and Project Work at H1 level, Humanities scholars on the GCE A-Level track must **offer H2 Literature in English** and a **second H2 Humanities** subject chosen from China Studies, Economics, Geography and History.
 The choice of the **third H2 subject** is listed in Table 1.
 In addition to three H2 subjects, Humanities Scholars have to offer a contrasting subject which may be from the Maths/Science group.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}